sigmaott/sigma-ssai-exo-sdk/README.md

 * `this `: Reference to the current Activity.
 * `playerView `: The view where the video player will be displayed.
 * `sourceUrl `: String url source for the main content.
-* `adsEndpoint`: Your ads endpoint (it will be obtained from the detailed endpoint information page in the SSAI product).
+* `adsEndpoint`: Your ads endpoint, it will be obtained from the detailed endpoint information page in the SSAI product.
+If a non empty string is passed, it will override query sigma.dai.adsEndpoint in sourceUrl
+* `adsParams`: String ads params.
+If a non empty string is passed, it will override query sigma.dai.adsParams in sourceUrl  (ex: ?userId=123&type=string)

 ### 6.2 Listening for ResponseInitListener